coverlit/site/submit.md

 We publish fiction and poetry.

-W pay $25 per accepted piece.
+We pay $25 per accepted piece.

 Hanna Shea edits poetry.
 "I want to read poems that make space for incompatibility, disunion, chaos.
 Also poems about the rocks and clouds near your home."